-Almost a decade ago, it was the time when certain jobs were considered as hectic like being a doctor, an air traffic controller, a surgeon, corporate manager, etc. Over the years, however, our lives have turned into a race.
+Almost a decade ago, it was the time when certain jobs were considered as hectic like being a doctor, an air traffic controller, a surgeon, a corporate manager, etc. Over the years, however, our lives have turned into a race.
 It has become a competition for us that we must win or else it feels like getting wiped off the face of the earth.
 In this run for victory, we often fail to realize how our lives are getting more complicated.
 It is highly likely that you have a hands-on experience of how busy you have started to find yourself lately.
 While the impact of a hectic schedule and a busy life is quite wide, your mental health is the very first victim to take the toll.

 As per the “World Health Organization (WHO)”, mental health is an indispensable component of health that has even been incorporated into the very definition of “HEALTH”.
 However, being a silent killer, the anomalies of mental health don’t present as evidently as that of physical health.
 This is why the majority of us manage to find time for our physical health out of our busy schedule but struggle to lend the same favor to mental health.